 While the Sears Tower was originally built to serve as the headquarters of the Sears Company, the Tribune Tower was built to serve as the headquarters of one of the most popular newspapers in the city, the Chicago Tribune.

-This neo-Gothic structure was completed between 1923 and 1925 and is located right in the heart of the city, just north of the DuSable Bridge.
-Pioneer Court is located just to its south and was the location that the first non-indigenous settler, Jean-Baptiste Point DuSable built his home.
+This neo-Gothic structure was completed between 1923 and 1925 and is located right in the heart of the city, just north of the DuSable Bridge which is one of the most famous bridges in Chicago.
+Pioneer Court is located just to its south and was the location where the first non-indigenous settler, Jean-Baptiste Point DuSable built his home.

 3. John Hancock Center